YusufLisawi/42-inception/README.md

 <br>

 ### How does it work
 Containerization works by bundling an application's code, along with its dependencies and configuration files, into a single executable called a container.
 Containers are isolated and encapsulated units that can run consistently on any infrastructure.
-Here's a breakdown of how containerization works:

 Overall, containerization simplifies the deployment and management of applications by providing a consistent and isolated environment.
 It enables faster application delivery, improved scalability, and easier migration between different environments.